 Know your exam duration

 You are expected to spend the same amount of time as you would for an invigilated, in-person exam on reading the exam paper, planning your answers, and typing (or handwriting) your response.
-The 30-minute technical time allowance in place for Handwritten and Mixed mode exams must be reserved to capture, upload and submit any handwritten elements of your response.
+The 30-minute technical time allowance in place for Handwritten/Upload and Mixed mode exams must be reserved to capture, upload and submit any handwritten elements, or to convert documents to a PDF and upload them to Inspera.
 Do not wait until the very end of your exam time to start submitting your response(s).

 In advance of your exam, log into Inspera and navigate around the platform.
 You may want to consult the Inspera User Guide for Students.